Best Overall: Odyssey White Hot Pro 2

-From Odyssey, the Stroke Lab Triple Track #7 is one of the best putters for women.
-This golf putter is first-rate, featuring the company’s patented Triple Track alignment guide along the top of the club.
+From Odyssey, the Stroke Lab Triple Track #7 is first-rate, featuring the company’s patented Triple Track alignment guide along the top of the club.

-The Triple Track uses the Vernier Hyper Acuity for consistent alignment that is easy to use for any skill set of golfer.
-The wide alignment guide offers a clear visual guide that makes it simple to visualize the shape of the putt.
+The Triple Track uses the concept of Vernier Hyper Acuity for consistent alignment that is easy to use for any skill set of golfer.
+The wide alignment guide offers a clear visual guide that makes it simple to start your ball on your intended line.

 TaylorMade Spider X